Small business marketing. Big ideas.

 A small business can be a friendly place to be.
 It can be a tight-knit group of people, who are passionate about what they do.
 But being comfortable can also limit your creativity.
 Take some of that passion and channel toward your efforts to be supportive, curious, and creative.
 Your efforts will show up in your marketing, as you consider different ways to reach people and ways to serve others through diverse thinking in your marketing.
 It will open you up to new ways to talk and listen to your community—ultimately building your brand across platforms.

 When asked how diverse perspectives in the workplace can help a company’s bottom line, Vicki Choi, director of HR at online learning platform Course Hero, pointed out how different ways of thinking—and different experiences—can bring about more ideas.

-“When you have a group of people with different levels of experience, each person can bring different questions, thoughts and recommendations to get to best result to move the bottom line,” Choi told Authority magazine.
+“When you have a group of people with different levels of experience, each person can bring different questions, thoughts and recommendations to get the best result to move the bottom line,” Choi told Authority magazine.
 Additionally, Choi added, being empathetic builds respect.
 It’s important to take the time to learn about coworkers, because it can lead to “a productive and respectful working relationship.”

 Imagine what you can do as part of an energized, well-functioning team.
 Together, you can bring new concepts to the table and collectively investigate solutions.
 This is the building block to bring diverse thinking to your marketing and communications.
 You may be a bit wary, especially if you have experienced negative criticism or unaccepting coworkers.
 Building brainstorming into weekly meetings is a good step.
 But you must also ensure brainstorming is run effectively and that ideas aren’t immediately shut down.
 One way to do this is to encourage “yes and..” thinking.
 It’s a concept learned in improv theater.
 Instead of saying no and shutting down an idea, run with it.